 UNS will keep encouraging students’ access to work-based learning.
 There is already a growing trend of work placements as part of UNS’s study programmes, particularly in the IT sector.
-The enrolment policy is responding to the needs and demands of the labour market from the institutional perspective, but is also guided by the national decision-making in higher education.
+The enrolment policy is responding to the needs and demands of the labour market from the institutional perspective, but is also guided by the national decision-makers in higher education.

 Building inclusive and connected higher education systems

 UNS offers an inclusive learning environment for students of different backgrounds and is engaged with the local, national, regional and international communities.
-Agreements on cooperation are concluded and implemented not only with educational counterparts in the country and abroad, but also with local companies, cultural institutions (e.g. Matica Srpska), art institutions, city fair, local and regional authorities, as well as other stakeholders that contribute to the processes of learning and teaching at UNS, and where UNS can provide relevant expertise and support.
+Agreements on cooperation are concluded and implemented not only with educational counterparts in the country and abroad, but also with local companies, cultural institutions (e.g. Matica Srpska), art institutions, city fair, local and regional authorities, companies, as well as other stakeholders that contribute to the processes of learning and teaching at UNS, and where UNS can provide relevant expertise and support.

 In line with the program of affirmative measures, UNS implements the special enrolment quota for students with disabilities and students of Roma national minority.
-Students from vulnerable groups have at their disposal different support services, assistive technology and a customized working environment at UNS.
+Students from vulnerable groups have at their disposal various support services, assistive technology and a customized working environment at UNS.

 Ensuring higher education institutions contribute to innovation

 UNS is highly dedicated to innovation in education, research and engagement with the wider community.
 Throughout its units, UNS strives to achieve research excellence and provide high quality doctoral training.
 It also strives to contribute to the solving of local, regional and global challenges.
 One of the examples is UNS’s BioSense institute.
-Recognizing that ICT today plays a pivotal role in ensuring sustainable, smart and inclusive growth of agriculture, BioSense focuses on multidisciplinary, game-changing and needs-driven research and disseminate it to a global ecosystem of forward-looking stakeholders.
+Recognising that ICT today plays a pivotal role in ensuring sustainable, smart and inclusive growth of agriculture, BioSense focuses on multidisciplinary, game-changing and needs-driven research and disseminate it to a global ecosystem of forward-looking stakeholders.

 Supporting effective and efficient higher education systems